gepolv/gepolv.github.io/_posts/2016-08-13-lessons-learned-in-sending-files-in-nodejs.md

 app.listen(9876);
 ```

-Unfortunately, it cannot work and you got ` "Error: Can't set headers after they are sent." `.
+Unfortunately, it cannot work and you got "Error: Can't set headers after they are sent.".
 To understand why, we need understand what "redirect" exactly means. "redirect" means it will forward you to a designated webpage/path which has to exist.
 So before "redirect" is used, the designated webpage/path should be there.
 In our case, "index.html" is not existing.
 To make it work, we need add a route to serve the redirection.

 ```
 var express = require("express");